 What is Digital Experience Monitoring?

-DEM makes it possible to get an outside-in view of user experience, locate service performance problems, speed resolution, and optimize digital transactions and customer journeys.
+DEM makes it possible to get a view of application performance issues from the vantage point of the user's experience, isolate service performance problems across the delivery chain, speed root cause determination and resolution, and optimize digital transactions and customer journeys.

 According to Gartner’s Market Guide for Digital Experience Monitoring:

 Digital experience monitoring (DEM) is a performance analysis discipline that supports the optimization of the operational experience and behavior of a digital agent, human or machine, with the application and service portfolio of enterprises.
 These users, human or digital, can be a mix of external users outside the firewall and inside it.
 This discipline also seeks to observe and model the behavior of users as a flow of interactions in the form of a customer journey.

 DEM solutions complement existing Application Performance Monitoring (APM) and Network Performance Monitoring and Diagnostic (NPMD) tools.
 Together they provide an end-to-end picture, with DEM also adding insight into user experience, and it is those experiences which most directly translate into business outcomes.

 While some of these technologies are already in use, the trick is being able to pull together the data they collect – or find new data — to arrive at the experience picture.